Talk to sales Contact Login English

 • Ways to fulfill orders: only on-site, only in delivery, both ways.

-• Hours of Operation: What hours will the place be open?
+• Working hours: What hours will the place be open?
 Why in these?

 4. Menu

-• Draft menu: attach a sample menu you want to offer (design it according to the rules of menu engineering)
+• Draft menu: attach a sample menu you want to offer (design it according to the rules of menu engineering.
+Here you can read how to make a restaurant menu)

 • 1-3 differentiators from the competition (Unique Selling Points)